Updated March 21, 2023

-Taking into consideration the results of QQ Plot, Bartlett’s test and Outlier test, we can say that data meets all ANOVA assumptions and the results obtained are valid.
+Considering the results of the QQ Plot, Bartlett’s test and Outlier test, we can say that data meets all ANOVA assumptions, and the results obtained are valid.

 Conclusion – One Way ANOVA in R

-ANOVA is a very handy statistical technique that can be used to compare means across multiple populations.
+ANOVA is a convenient statistical technique that can be used to compare means across multiple populations.
 R offers a comprehensive range of packages to implement ANOVA, derive results and validate the assumptions.
 In R, statistical results can be interpreted in visual forms that offer deeper insights.

-This is a guide to One Way ANOVA in R. Here we discuss the How One-Way ANOVA works and the Assumptions of Analysis of Variance.
+This is a guide to One Way ANOVA in R. Here, we discuss How One-Way ANOVA works and the Assumptions of Analysis of Variance.
 You may also have a look at the following articles to learn more –